WICG/turtledove/Fenced_Frames_Ads_Reporting.md

 Note that a cross-origin document calling `setReportEventDataForAutomaticBeacons` with `crossOriginExposed` will count as the document itself opting in to automatic beacons, negating the need for the document to be served with the `Allow-Fenced-Frame-Automatic-Beacons: true` header.

+This allows for the following use cases:
+- A root frame is served with `Allow-Cross-Origin-Event-Reporting: true`, and a cross-origin subframe sets automatic beacon data with `crossOriginExposed=true`.
+Automatic beacons triggered from the subframe will send with the data that was set in the subframe.
+- A root ad frame is served with `Allow-Cross-Origin-Event-Reporting: true` and sets automatic beacon data with `crossOriginExposed=true`.
+A cross-origin subframe is served with `Allow-Fenced-Frame-Automatic-Beacons: true`.
+Automatic beacons triggered from the subframe will send with the data that was set in the root frame.

 #### Credentials in Beacons

 When 3rd party cookies are enabled, automatic beacon requests only (not beacons sent manually through `reportEvent`) allow credentials (cookies) to be set in headers.
 This was requested by https://github.com/WICG/turtledove/issues/866 in order to help with migration and ARA debugging.
 These requests are subject to CORS and only occur after opt-in by virtue of calling the `setReportEventDataForAutomaticBeacons` API or using the `Allow-Fenced-Frame-Automatic-Beacons: true` response header in cross-origin iframes/component ad frames.